 In these instances, associate attorneys who have no right to the fees that the SSA pays them, are required to sign limited powers of attorney that acknowledge that the fees belong to the firm.
 Instead, the fees are deposited into a separate bank account that’s in the individual attorney’s name but controlled by the firm.
 The firm must then transfer the fees to their own operating or escrow accounts, which creates a massive headache when it comes to tax rules.

-The other law firm filing the suit, pointed out that the SSA’s rules recognize law firms themselves for tax purposes and for cases which reach federal court, but don’t recognize or authorize payment to firms on agency-level cases.
-The firm characterized this division of fees as “arbitrary,” also raising issue with the fact that it equally distributes fees between all attorneys who have worked on a case, regardless of the actual amount of work done.
+The other law firm filing the suit pointed out that the SSA’s rules recognize law firms themselves for tax purposes and for cases that reach federal court but don’t recognize or authorize payment to firms on agency-level cases.
+The firm characterized this division of fees as “arbitrary,” also raising issues with the fact that it equally distributes fees between all attorneys who have worked on a case, regardless of the actual amount of work done.
 This makes it particularly difficult for firms where multiple attorneys may work on a case, especially when some attorneys who worked on the case may no longer be with a firm or have an account with which to deposit funds.

 Ultimately the judge in the suit ruled that the law firm’s arguments were premised and accepted, thus giving them the ability to bring their claim against the Social Security Administration to court.
 Rhode Island Social Security Disability attorneys are hoping that this case will allow all firms who work on a case to be able to be paid appropriately and without difficulty to ensure that those who seek justice through a Social Security claim can have the legal counsel they need.